KFNN: KFNN

 On December 12, 1988, 1510 AM changed its call sign to KFNN.
-The format switched to all business and financial news.
+The station adopted a financial news format under the ownership of Ron Cohen, a former real estate agent.

 The station's transmitter and towers at the time of the change were located in Mesa, its city of license as stated on its Federal Communications Commission license.
 It was originally a 10,000-watt daytime signal until 1991, when the station towers were relocated to North Phoenix.
 From there the signal was authorized to increase to 22,000 watts daytime, and nighttime authorization was added.
 In 2013, KFNN began simulcasting on FM, through translator station K257CD on 99.3 MHz.
 In 2017, the 99.3 translator began simulcasting co-owned KQFN's sports radio format.
 KFNN's FM signal began using a new translator, K287BX on 105.3 MHz.

 Business and financial format

 Along with two other original partners, Ronald Cohen began the station's format with largely syndicated format from Bloomberg Radio and other radio networks.
-But after several years, live, local programming began airing throughout the week.
+However, after several years, live, local programming began airing throughout the week.
 Don McDonald's financial planning program was one of the first major national shows broadcast on the station, along with Ken and Daria Dolan, who featured a money and investment related program syndicated from the WOR Radio Network.

 KFNN introduced a local wake up show, Business for Breakfast.
 Ken Morgan was its original host.
 He had been a long time morning show host and station manager, with much of his career spent in Cleveland.
 Mark Asher is the current host.
 Other national business and money shows heard on KFNN included Clark Howard, Gary Kaltbaum and Ray Lucia.

-In 2011, KFNN re-branded from "1510 KFNN, Financial Newsradio" to "Money Radio 1510 & 99.3 FM."
+In 2011, KFNN re-branded from "1510 KFNN, Financial Newsradio" to "Money Radio 1510 & 99.3 FM".
 The station's brand was changed to reflect the broader nature of program content that relates to all matters money.
-Some programs are also heard in the Palm Springs market on co-owned KPSF 1200 AM.
+Some programs were also heard in the Palm Springs market on co-owned KPSF.
 In 2019, KFNN began adding some conservative and libertarian-leaning political talk, including Todd Schnitt, Chris Plante, Michael J. Knowles and Ben Shapiro.
 It airs Bloomberg Radio in the early morning, evenings and some weekend hours.
 Some paid brokered programming is also on the schedule.
 Most hours begin with an update from USA Radio News.